Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	      P/N:12-01-0007
 	      Revision 3.00"

-ARCNET is a registered trademark of the Datapoint Corporation
+ARCNET is a registered trademark of the woke Datapoint Corporation

 - P/N 120A   ARCNET 8 bit XT/AT Star
 - P/N 120AB  ARCNET 8 bit XT/AT Bus